jleahred/katas/langs/rust/procrust/README.md

 ## Description

-The goal is to create a simple and secure tool to schedule and manage the startup of multiple services on a machine.
+The goal is to create a simple and secure tool to schedule and manage the startup of multiple services/processes on a machine.

 It will work with a text file (currently a TOML configuration) for management.